refinedev/refine/documentation/docs/api-reference/mui/components/inferencer.md

 sidebar_label: Inferencer
 ---

 You can automatically generate views for your resources using `@refinedev/inferencer`.
-Inferencer exports `MuiListInferencer`, `MuiShowInferencer`, `MuiEditInferencer`, `MuiCreateInferencer` and `MuiInferencer` (which combines all in one place) components.
+Inferencer exports `MuiListInferencer`, `MuiShowInferencer`, `MuiEditInferencer`, `MuiCreateInferencer` components and finally the `MuiInferencer` component, which combines all in one place.

 ## Usage